alcachofass/ioquake3container/README.md

 # ioquake3container

-An ioquake3 server running in a Docker Container.
+An ioquake3 server running in a container.

 *.pk3 files are NOT included here.
-These come from the Quake 3 Arena CD, Team Arena CD, and Point Release 1.32.
-Check the docker-compose.yml file to see how to mount the directories.
+These come from the Quake 3 Arena CD, Mods, Team Arena CD, and Point Release 1.32.
+Check the docker-compose.yml file to see how to mount  directories.

+## Building the Container

+* docker build -t myq3xp .

 ## Volume Mount Explanation
 The only required mounts are your baseq3 folder directory and custom launcher.sh script.